Geert Hammink

 Geert Hendrik Hammink (born 12 July 1969) is a Dutch former basketball player and current coach.
-He is the current head coach of the Skyliners Frankfurt of the German Basketball Bundesliga.
-He was selected by the Orlando Magic in the first round (26th overall) of the 1993 NBA Draft.
+On 1 July 2025 it was announced that he will be the next coach of Romania's CSU Sibiu.
+He was selected by the Orlando Magic in the first round (26th overall) of the 1993 NBA draft.
 Hammink played for the Magic and had a small stint with the Golden State Warriors in 3 NBA seasons.
 In his NBA career, Hammink appeared in 8 games and scored a total of 14 points.
-He played college basketball at Louisiana State University (LSU).
+He played college basketball for the LSU Tigers.

 He had a small role as a member of the Indiana Hoosiers basketball team in the movie Blue Chips.

 Coaching career

 Dutch Windmills

 On 6 July 2018, Hammink was appointed as head coach of the Dutch Windmills, which made its debut season in the Dutch Basketball League (DBL).
-Despite reaching the semi-finals of the NBB Cup and being in the fifth place in the DBL, Windmills struggled with financial problems throughout the season.
+Despite reaching the semi-finals of the NBB Cup and being in fifth place in the DBL standings, Windmills struggled with financial problems throughout the season.
 In December 2018, Windmills was refused entrance to its home arena due to its payment arrears.
-On 10 April 2019, it was announced that Windmills would withdraw from the DBL.
+On 10 April 2019, the league decided and announced that Windmills would be withdrawn from the DBL.
 Its results in the second half of the competition were scrapped by the DBL.

 ZZ Leiden

-On 17 May 2020, Hammink signed a contract as head coach of ZZ Leiden until 2021.
-Leiden finished in the first-placed with a 17–4 record and Hammink was named the DBL Coach of the Year after the regular season.
-In 2022, he guided Leiden to the championship title in the BNXT League.
+On 17 May 2020, Hammink signed a one-year contract as head coach of ZZ Leiden.
+Leiden finished in first place with a 17–4 record and Hammink was named the DBL Coach of the Year after the regular season.
+Leiden cruised through the PlayOffs to win the DBL title.
+Hammink signed a two-year extension in the summer of 2021.
+In the 21/22 season, he guided Leiden to the championship title in the newly formed BNXT League (Belgian and Dutch leagues merged).

 Skyliners Frankfurt

-Hammink agreed with Leiden to leave his contract early and inked a two-year deal with German Bundesliga outfit Skyliners Frankfurt in June 2022.
+After his second consecutive title, Hammink agreed with Leiden to leave his contract early and inked a two-year deal with German Bundesliga outfit Skyliners Frankfurt in June 2022.

+Hammink was put on administrative leave in March 2023.

+Antwerp Giants

+Hammink joined the Antwerp Giants of the BNXT League on June 5, 2024, where he succeeded Ivica Skelin.
+He was fired after the first game of the season, after the Giants lost to the Den Helder Suns.

+Baschet Club CSU Sibiu

+On 1 July 2025, the Romanian team CSU Sibiu announced it had signed Hammink as head coach for the 2025/2026 season.